roselidev/ca-pa3/README.md

 $
 ```

 The skeleton code and sample data can be download from Github at https://github.com/snu-csl/ca-pa3/.
 If you don't have the git utility, you need to install it first by performing "``sudo apt install git``" command.
+You will find `gdb` (GNU Debugger) useful when debugging your program.
+For more information on `gdb`, please refer to the [GDB.md](GDB.md) file in this directory.

 ## Restrictions